Causally Steered Diffusion for Automated Video Counterfactual Generation: VLM-based metrics for Assessing Effectiveness and Minimality

 \subsection{Effectiveness}

 We present the VLM pipeline for evaluating causal effectiveness.
 As shown in Figure \ref{figure10_updated}, the VLM receives as input the generated counterfactual frame and a multiple-choice question--extracted from the counterfactual prompt that corresponds to the intervened attribute.
 Since we edit static attributes, a single frame is sufficient to assess the effectiveness of the interventions.
-An accuracy score is calculated across all generated counterfactual frames for each intervened variable (age, gender, beard, baldness) as described in Section \ref{para_3.4_effectiveness_VLM}.
+An accuracy score is calculated across all generated counterfactual frames for each intervened variable (age, gender, beard, baldness) (Equation \ref{eq:effectiveness}).